Craig Alexander to decide on Kona in August

 “Certainly the last 18 months has been challenging because I’d never really had to deal with anything my whole career, and I wouldn’t say it’s an age thing, it’s more a time thing.
 I just haven’t had the time to devote to it.”

-Alexander will have three months to get himself race fit for Hawaii when he returns to the US, and there’s no doubt his presence on the Big Island would provide a huge amount of media interest come October.
+Alexander will have three months to get himself ready for Hawaii when he returns to the US, and there’s no doubt his presence on the Big Island would attract significant media interest.

 Firstoffthebike.com will have the full interview with Craig Alexander out in the next couple of days, where he also discusses the Kona Pro Rankings, prize money, future of the sport and his new role as a coach and mentor.→ Back